 Sub $200 Grow Tents

 Meh.
 As for zippers, stitching etc., nothing much different than other entry level tents.
 All these tents leak bits of light so don’t expect perfection here.
-They appear to have tried to prevent light leaks by overlapping internal fabric over the zippers but it really wasn’t “100% Lightproof” as advertised.
+They appear to have tried to prevent light leaks by overlapping internal fabric over the zippers but it really wasn’t “100% Lightproof” as advertised and the zipper sometimes gets caught in the backing fabric.
 The tent came with metal support corners, this is important as all plastic wears out over time, so a plus there.
 The tent also came with a carry bag which is nice if you move around a bit.
-The only other thing to compare against cheaper tents is the fabric thickness, don’t buy a tent with less than 600D polyester sheathing.
+The only other thing to compare against cheaper tents is the fabric thickness, don’t buy a tent with less than 1680D polyester sheathing.

 + $200 Grow Tents

 When considering professional grade grow tents Gorilla is the king.
 Gorilla Grow Tents are professionally designed grow tents that are ideal for anyone with a little extra $ laying around.
 Gorilla Grow tents are the tallest, thickest, and strongest grow tents on the market and can extend from 8′ to 10′ tall depending on which add-on you buy.
 The smartly engineered layouts position ducting ports right where they should be.
 The view windows on these tents are positioned high enough so that they aren’t totally useless like many bargain priced tents.
 Like most other tents, doorways offer 360 degree access.
 The super thick 1680D fabric is noticeably stronger than even the mid-range 600D polyester.

 I probably wouldn’t bother with any of Gorilla Grow Tents lesser/mid-range products.
 If however you are looking for the best tent, then their 1680D models are the way to go.